s0rta/revengate-new/README.md

 Revengate
 =========

-This is Revengate, a role playing game set in a steampunk world where magic and heavy machines coexist.
+This is Revengate, a roguelike dungeon crawler for Android set in a Steampunk universe.

 More about Revengate:
 * [Website](http://revengate.org)